-Replacing worn sprockets on a motorcycle is a maintenance job essential to the performance of your bike that can also be done for cosmetic purposes.
+Replacing worn sprockets on a motorcycle is a maintenance job essential to the performance of your bike, but changing out the sprockets can also be done solely for cosmetic purposes.

 We’ll get to the cosmetic part of changing out factory sprockets with custom-made alternatives, but first, here’s why you need to replace motorcycle sprockets for maintenance purposes.

 Because the front (drive) sprocket, the rear (driven) sprocket and the chain tend to wear at an equal rate, you should always replace all three parts at the same time.
-Refitting an old chain onto a new sprocket set quickly wears out those nice new sprockets, and likewise a new chain fitted over worn sprockets causes instant chain wear and greatly reduces its lifespan.
+Refitting an old chain onto a new sprocket set quickly wears out those nice new sprockets.
+Likewise, a new chain fitted over worn sprockets causes instant chain wear and greatly reduces its lifespan.

 Aside from the wear they cause to the chain, other reasons for replacing your motorcycle’s sprockets include the following: